-June 3-10 China Youth Art Theatre
+June 8-10 China Youth Art Theatre

 A SISTER'S LOVE (Tang Ti Chih Hua)

 A historical play written by Kuo Mo-jo

 about the Warring States Period.
 A young

 man from the State of Chi who advocates

 the aligning of the six states against the

 powerful State of Chin, helps to assassinate

-the leaders of the pro-Chin action and the leaders of the pro-Chin faction and then commits suicide.
-In order not to in-volve his sister, he first destroys all evidence of his identity.
-His sister, nevertheless, publicly identifies the body and proclaims his heroic deed, and then she too takes her own life.
-Produced by the Experimental Theatre of the Central Drama School.
+the leaders of the pro-Chin faction and

+then commits suicide.
+In order not to involve his sister, he first destroys all evidence

+of his identity.
+His sister, nevertheless,

+publicly identifies the body and proclaims

+his heroic deed, and then she too takes

+her own life.
+Produced by the Experimental

+Theatre of the Central Drama School.